jameskress/Visualization_Vignettes/VisIt_Vignettes/README.md

 **WARNING**: Using a different version of VisIt than what is available on IBEX will most likely fail.

 If this is your first time using VisIt on KAUST resources you will need to have VisIt load the KAUST host profile to be able to connect to KAUST systems.
 VisIt is distributed with the KAUST profiles, so they can be directly loaded from the VisIt GUI as follows:
-1.
+1. Click "Options"
+2. Click "Host profiles and configuration setup"
+3. Select KAUST and click "Install"
-2. Click “Apply” and make sure to save the settings (Options/Save Settings).
+2. Save the settings (Options/Save Settings).
 Exit and re-launch VisIt.

 After successfully completing the above steps, you should now be able to connect to Ibex.